nlinker/scalike-pg-arrays/README.md

 # Scalikejdbc example to use Postgresql ARRAY column

-The example shows how to use ARRAY of integers nd enums in (wonderful) [scalikejdbc](http://scalikejdbc.org) library.
+The example shows how to use ARRAY of integers and enums with (wonderful) [scalikejdbc](http://scalikejdbc.org) library.
 The ready-to-run class is `Main`, the mapping class is `Foo` corresponding to the table `foos` in the database.

 ## How to run the example